pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 2. inside, make a new folder called Svija
 3. inside, make a new folder called SVG files

+The result is three nested folders:

+> sync/Svija/SVG Files

 ------------------------------
 ### In Illustrator: